 TaxAct® supports the completion of these returns so they can be electronically filed.
-Below is a summary of the 3 step process to file these returns using the TaxAct software.
-These instructions are to be used in conjunction with the information provided in IRS Publication 555.
+Below is a summary of the three-step process to file these returns using the TaxAct software.
+These instructions are to be used with the information provided in IRS Publication 555.

 Generally, the laws of the state in which you are domiciled govern whether you have community property and community income or separate property and separate income for federal tax purposes.
 The following is a summary of the general rules.
 These rules are also shown in Table 1.

 Community income.
 Generally, community income is income from: